maxneuvians/camille/README.md

 1. **Select a Theme**: Choose from pre-defined interview themes like "Le travail en équipe"
 2. **Enter API Key**: Provide your OpenAI API key (stored locally in browser)
-3. **Connect**: Click "Se connecter" to establish connection
+3. **Connect**: Click "Se connecter" to initialize the audio system
-4. **Push to Talk**: Hold down the microphone button to speak, release to send
+4. **Push to Talk**: Hold down the microphone button to speak, release to process
+5. **Wait for Response**: The system will:
+   - Transcribe your speech using Whisper
+   - Generate a response using GPT-4
+   - Convert the response to speech using TTS
+   - Play the audio automatically
-5. **View Transcripts**: See real-time transcription of the conversation
+6. **View Transcripts**: See the conversation transcript in real-time
-6. **End Conversation**: Click "Terminer" to save and exit
+7. **End Conversation**: Click "Terminer" to save and exit

+## How It Works

+When you speak:

+1. 🎤 **Recording**: Browser captures audio using MediaRecorder (WebM/Opus)
+2. 📤 **Upload**: Audio blob sent to `/api/audio/process` endpoint
+3. 📝 **Transcription**: Whisper API converts speech to French text
+4. 🤖 **AI Response**: GPT-4 generates a contextual response
+5. 🔊 **Text-to-Speech**: TTS API converts response to MP3 audio
+6. 📥 **Download**: Audio returned as base64-encoded data
+7. ▶️ **Playback**: Frontend plays the audio response

 ## Project Structure